 “Confidentiality is the essence of being trusted”.
-The General Data Protection Regulation (GDPR) states that controllers and processors must ensure appropriate security of personal data, including against unauthorized or unlawful processing, accidental loss, destruction or damage, by implementing appropriate technical and organizational measures.
+According to GDPR Principles, controllers and processors must ensure appropriate security of personal data, including against unauthorized or unlawful processing, accidental loss, destruction or damage, by implementing appropriate technical and organizational measures.

 When data subjects share their personal data, there is a reasonable expectation of security that only the necessary people will have access to that information.
 They trust that companies will be able to do this.
 Failing to do so will increase customer distrust.
 In addition, regulators are likely to penalize you for this as well.

 Imagine a hospital that is hit by a ransomware attack.
 The hacker steals the data and denies access to all the doctors in the hospital.
 As a result, they can not access the charts with the patients’ information and treat them properly.
 Such a situation can not only have financial consequences, but also life-threatening ones.

 Therefore, data breach prevention should be at the top of every organization’s to-do list.

 When deciding what measures are appropriate to ensure data security, you need to conduct a risk assessment of the information.
 You should review the personal data you hold and how you use it to assess how valuable, sensitive or confidential it is.

 You should also consider the following:

 - The nature and extent of your company’s premises and computer systems;